 Nashra vs Buttondown: pick the publishing layer, not just the sender.

 Buttondown is a clean, markdown-first email tool with a focused feature set.
-Nashra is the publishing OS for creators & solopreneurs: email plus blog plus landing pages plus Magic Links on one subscriber spine, with visual automations and native Arabic and RTL.
+Nashra is the publishing OS for experts and publishers: email plus blog plus landing pages plus Magic Links on one subscriber spine, with visual automations and native Arabic and RTL.

 Compared on the points that move the work, not the marketing.